 Although neither the field nor pot trials identified suitable herbicides that selectively controlled gamba grass with low off-target effects, there are several herbicides that warrant further testing at a range of application rates and in a range of environments.
 These include flupropanate (liquid and granular), clomazone, oxyfluorfen, imazapyr and indaziflam.

 Further tests could also include a broader range of environments and co-occurring native species to identify when and where particular herbicides are most effective.

 Currently, integrated management remains the best option for managing and eradicating gamba incursions and infestations.
 This includes various combinations of restricting seed movement, herbicide application and other management practices such as grazing, burning and slashing.
 Success of integrated management is often context-specific; however, increasing our understanding of how herbicides behave in combination with other management practices will be critical to controlling the spread of gamba grass in northern Australia.

 Gamba grass can form dense stands up to 4 m tall, such as this one in the Northern Territory.
 Photo: NESP Northern Australia Hub.

-This project is led by Dr Helen Murphy from CSIRO, with field monitoring by CSIRO’s Matt Bradford and Andrew Ford.
-Dr Murphy will be assisted by Queensland Government staff as well as researchers from Charles Darwin University and The University of Western Australia.
+This project was led by Dr Helen Murphy from CSIRO, with field monitoring by CSIRO’s Matt Bradford and Andrew Ford.
+Dr Murphy was assisted by Queensland Government staff, particularly form the Hann Tableland National Park, as well as researchers from Charles Darwin University and The University of Western Australia.

 Helen Murphy, CSIRO